Sampling-Based Multi-Modal Multi-Robot Multi-Goal Path Planning: Multi-Robot Multi-Goal Path Planning

 \subsubsection{Task Order Specification}

-A task sequence is induced by an oracle $\mathcal{O}(m): \mathcal{M} \rightarrow \mathcal{S}^*$ which maps the current assignment and state of the environment to the list of possible task assignments $\mathcal{S}^*$.
-In practice, we describe the ordering of tasks as (partially connected) dependency graph $G = (S, E)$, with the tasks $S\in\mathcal{S}_{r_i}$, and the directed edges between tasks $E\in(\mathcal{S}_{r_i}\times\mathcal{S}_{r_j})$.
-We require the terminal task to involve all robots.
-Some examples of how a task sequence can be specified are illustrated in \cref{fig:sequence_dependency_graph}.
-A (partial) task sequence implies all possible transitions between task assignments (\cref{fig:mode_graph}), and thus all logically valid task assignment sequences.
-We use $\mathcal{T}$ to denote the set of all valid task assignment sequences that bring us from the start to the goal and obey the constraints imposed by the oracle.
+A task order is induced by an oracle $\mathcal{O}(m)\subseteq\mathcal{S}$ which, given the current mode, returns a set of \textit{all} possible successor task assignments.
+Note that the task assignment (and thus the mode) only changes when the goal constraints of a previous task are fulfilled.
+Some examples of how a task order can be specified are illustrated in \cref{fig:sequence_dependency_graph}.
+The oracle induces a graph $\mathcal{G}(\mathcal{O})$ of task assignments that we can traverse to go from the start to the end-mode (\cref{fig:mode_graph}, right).